 Is An Associate’s Degree An Undergraduate Degree?

-When wrapping up secondary school, one of the higher study options you will come across is an associate’s degree but you may wonder if it is an undergraduate degree or not.
+When wrapping up secondary school, one of the higher study options you will come across is an associate’s degree, but you may wonder if it is an undergraduate degree.

 An associate’s degree is usually earned in 2 to 3 years, often from a local community college.
-They are less costly and are great for starting off in a career you love.
+They are less costly and are great for starting a career you love.

 If you’re unsure of what career path to follow, trying out a two years course of study in a community college is safer than plunging into the university unsure.